premisedata/gcp-tutorials/README.md

 ## Packages by Premise

-[Goblet](https://github.com/anovis/goblet): An easy-to-use framework that enables developers to quickly spin up fully featured REST APIs with python on GCP
+[Goblet](https://github.com/goblet/goblet): An easy-to-use framework that enables developers to quickly spin up fully featured REST APIs with python on GCP

+[Goblet Workflows](https://github.com/goblet/goblet_workflows): A wrapper around GCP Workflows, which is a fully-managed orchestration platform that executes services in an order that you define: a workflow.
+These workflows can combine services including custom services hosted on Cloud Run or Cloud Functions, Google Cloud services such as Cloud Vision AI and BigQuery, and any HTTP-based API.

+[Slack Approvals](https://github.com/premisedata/slack-approval): This python library serves as the basis for managing and deploying a lightweight approval workflow based on Slack and GCP.
+This library contains two key classes, SlackRequest and SlackProvision as well as the logic to deploy them to GCP (See 008 for tutorial).

 ## Tutorials
 **001 - Forward Github Security Findings to Security Command Center** [[ Source ](https://github.com/premisedata/gcp-tutorials/tree/main/001-github-to-scc)] [ [Written](https://engineering.premise.com/tutorial-publishing-github-findings-to-security-command-center-2d1749f530bc)] - This tutorial goes over implementation on how to automatically forward Github security findings to GCP's security command center.